 Whole school approaches The universal offer to all students Additional, targeted support and provision Specialist, individualised support and provision There are links with feeder Nursery schools.
 Teachers and SENDCo identify students who may need extra support at transition.
 Primary children visit local secondary schools regularly.
 Nursery/Secondary staff visit school to support transition.
 Transition events are available and accessible to all pupils across key stages/year groups and settings.
-Regular sessions throughout the year for 6 six pupils within their feeder Secondary school 'Buddy' or peer systems are in place for students who are particularly vulnerable at transition.
+Weekly P.E. lessons throughout the year for year 6 pupils in their expected secondary provision 'Buddy' or peer systems are in place for students who are particularly vulnerable at transition.
 Students identified as possibly struggling with transition have many additional visits in small groups.
 The SENDCo attends SEN EHC reviews.
 Students have a structured and gradual transition package from setting to setting.
-This ensures that they are very familiar with routines, key members of staff, running of the school day, environment, etc. Personalised transition booklets provided All About Me videos of key staff members on the school website and posted to social media
+This ensures that they are very familiar with routines, key members of staff, running of the school day, environment, etc.